Stychnevsky/RSS_reader/README.md

 ## Package instalation
 1) Clone this repository (https://github.com/Stychnevsky/RSS_reader/) for your computer

-2) Please install wheel if you dont have it:<br/>
+2) Please install wheel and setuptools if you dont have it:<br/>
+    pip install wheel<br/>
-    pip install wheel
+    pip install setuptools

 3) change folder to RSS_reader:<br/>
     cd RSS_reader